professor-jonny/XboxWirelessAdapter/communication_protocol.md

 passphrase) in a Type 0x07 CONNECT_REQ.
 Stock firmware has no `case 0x12` — it aborts parsing.
 A patch adds `case 0x12` to call `wlan_pbkdf2_pmk_derive()`.

-See §Tag 0x12 for full details of this path.
+See Tag 0x12 for full details of this path.

 ---